 Most of the cases as presented here include quotations from the original sources, but they are mainly summaries rather than full transcripts.
 While we have done our best to ensure accuracy in quotation and summary, we cannot vouch for these.
 We strongly recommend that users who want to be sure of the details of specific cases check them against the original sources, which are indicated on the site.
 If you find mistakes, please let us know and we will correct them.

 Cases can be viewed by clicking the 'search' tab, which by default displays all the cases.
 Cases can then be filtered by keyword and/or date or, by clicking on 'advanced filters' or 'categories', by a series of more specific variables.
 Further details of the cases found can be viewed by clicking 'select' to the right of the case.
+Scroll down to the 'sources' section to see summaries or transcripts of the sources, or click on the defendant's name to see more details about them.

 If you cite a source found on this website please include the site information in your reference or bibliography, noting the URL.
 For example: